WebexCC-SA/LAB-1309/docs/Excercise1.md

 - On the 'Add the essential details' specify the following details:
     - Agent name: Enter the name of the AI agent.
     - System ID: A system-generated unique identifier.
 This field is editable.
-    - AI engine: Select the required AI engine from the drop-down list. (by default its NOVA)
+    - AI engine: Select the required AI engine from the drop-down list  (default its Webex AI Pro 1.0 ).
     - Agent's goal: Provide a brief description of the AI agent's goal which in this case is to answer queries hence the prompt "Answer Support Questions".
     - Click Create button at the bottom of the screen.